dbills777/derricksblog/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 templateKey: blog-post
-title: "Blog Post #1 - Introduce your self"
+title: "Blog post #3 - Functions, Objects, and Arrays"
 date: 2020-08-27T03:11:00.468Z
 description: We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.